saeedmasoudie/weather-widget/README.md

 <weather-widget static-url="{% static 'dir/weather-widget' %}"></weather-widget>
-dir is your path and weather-widget is your folder if you dont know how to change function to use that path variable look at the example file
+dir is your path and weather-widget is your folder if you dont know how to change function to use that path variable look at the example file To change temputure or language just change these two variables : isCelsius - currentLang

 ## API Docs
 [Open Meteo Docs](https://open-meteo.com/en/docs)